-All of the projects suffered partial or total loss of data on the event of primary interest, due to displaced air zero.
-Projects particip. ing only on this shot, however, obtained at least partial data, although correction and interpretation of the data may prove to be either extremely difficult or impossible.
+All of the projects suffered partial or total loss of data on the event of primary interest, the due to displaced air zero.
+Projects participating only on this shot, however, obtained at least partial data, although correction and interpretation of the data may prove to be either extremely difficult or impossible.
 On the reminder of the shots, good data were obtained by the participating projects, with the following qualifications.

-1. Project 8.1 (Basic Thermal Measurements) participated in the shots of An anomaly appeared in times-to-second maximum from the two stations for however, good data were obtained from this shot as well as from It is suspected that this anomaly was due to dust obscuring the station on Runit.
+1. Project 8.1 (Basic Thermal Measurements) participated in the shots of maximum from the two stations for the basic however, good data were obtained from this shot as well as from the station on Runit.
 Analysis of pointingcamera data may provide the answer.